TobinCavanaugh/fstr_docs/docs/index.md

 ### Implementation

-<fstr/> takes advantage of a novel string implementation.
+`fstr` takes advantage of a novel string implementation.
 It uses a character array with a pointer to the last character of the string.
 This allows for strings that support inline `\0` and length that only requires one subtraction to calculate.
-The <fstr/> type is dynamically allocated, and most functions take care to only allocate when strictly necessary.
+The `fstr` type is dynamically allocated, and most functions take care to only allocate when strictly necessary.

 ### Getting Started
-> "Good code is its own best documentation"
+<quote>"Good code is its own best documentation" </quote>

-\- Steve McConnell
+<author>Steve McConnell</author>

-<fstr/> was made with the intention of simplicity, it's well commented, and intuitively designed.
+`fstr` was made with the intention of simplicity, it's well commented, and intuitively designed.
 The header files contain helpful descriptions will be your friend throughout using `fstr.h`.

 [Quick Start Guide](getting_started.md)